mkssri/hobbies/philosophy/README.md

   and you can choose to do with them what you want vs being controlled by emotions.  - Kobe Bryant
 - Everyone will have 24h in a day, you will do what you think and you will become what you do. - SF
 - Always go beyond memorizing formulas, passing tests, to always go deep in to underlying principles of a subject, to track any problem down to the root cause, buried in the dirt, in the dark. - Elon Musk
+- All Spirituality is about relieving suffering. - Buddha
+- There is no reality except the one contained within us. - Herman Hesse
+- Soul is not contained within the limits of my body, my body is contained within the limitlessness of my soul. - Jim Carrey